zeroasiccorp/switchboard/examples/README.md

 We also provide a mechanism for bridging switchboard connections over TCP, which may be useful if you're running a simulation or FPGA-based emulator on one machine, but want to interact with it from another machine.
 The [tcp example](tcp) shows how to set this up; it's mostly a matter of calling `start_tcp_bridge` on the server and client sides.

 Switchboard also supports mixed-signal simulation by using Xyce in conjunction with a digital simulator.
 The [xyce example](xyce) shows how this can be set up by instantiating a SPICE subcircuit as an ordinary Verilog module and calling `SbDut.input_analog()` to configure analog/digital interfaces.

+For a preview of switchboard's new features to automatically generate Verilog wrappers and construct networks of simulations dynamically, have a look at the [network](network) example.